 Yu earned a Master’s degree in Public Policy from the Harvard Kennedy School, where she studied international security policy and completed thesis research on counterterrorism strategies for the United Kingdom government.
 She earned an A.B. degree in Urban Studies with a concentration in Political Science from Barnard College, Columbia University.

 Click to see a clip featuring Candace Yu on the Huff Post Live.

 - Veterans Affairs & Issues

-Kayla Williams is a Truman National Security Project Fellow and a former sergeant working as an Arabic linguist in a Military Intelligence company of the 101st Airborne Division (Air Assault).
+Kayla Williams is a Fellow at the Truman National Security Project and a former sergeant working as an Arabic linguist in a Military Intelligence company of the 101st Airborne Division (Air Assault).
 During her deployment to Iraq, Williams was at the forefront of troops’ interaction with Iraqis will also navigating the challenges of being part of the 15% of the Army that is female.

 Kayla is the author of Love My Rifle More Than You: Young and Female in the U.S. Army, a memoir about her experiences negotiating the changing demands on today’s military.

 Kayla graduated cum laude with a BA in English Literature from Bowling Green State University, and earned an MA in International Affairs with a focus on the Middle East from American University.
 Kayla is a member of the Army Education Advisory Committee, and a former member of the VA Advisory Committee on Women Veterans.
 She currently lives near Washington, D.C. with her husband, a combat-wounded veteran, and their two children.